 The biggest problems solo campers face are sun exposure, dehydration, and risks of hypothermia.
 Knowing this, you should always have the supplies to remain warm and dry when it’s colder and to be well-protected from the sun and hydrated when the weather is hotter.

+Did you ever take a solo camping trips?
 Are you planning to go camping alone soon?
+Were these solo camping tips for beginners helpful?
 Let us know in the comment section below.

 Like it?
 Pin it.